Florian-Wilhelm/Raspberry-Pi/Project-4/Readme.md

 ## Test Code

-Data is provided on an OLED display and optionally on the serial port, if connected to a Raspberry Pi.
+Data is provided on an OLED display and, if connected to a Raspberry Pi, on the serial port.

 ## Hardware